Ristwak/Orbit-Repair/README.md

 ---

-## 🚀 Future Roadmap

-- Add **zero-gravity thruster movement** for full EVA freedom.
-- Introduce **oxygen/time pressure mechanics** for difficulty scaling.
-- Expand **SparkBox repair** into multi-step challenges.
-- Add **voice-guided AI companion** for instruction and feedback.
-- Support **multi-language localization**.

----

 ## 👨‍🚀 Credits

-Developed, designed, scripted, and produced by
+Developed, scripted, and produced by
 **🎖️ Ristwak Pandey**

-> I am the sole developer and rightful owner of this project and hold full authority over its design, logic, code, visuals, and distribution.
+> I am the sole developer and rightful owner of this project and hold full authority over its logic, code, visuals, and distribution.

 ---